osrg/ryu-book/en/html/_sources/switch_test_tool.txt

 """"""""""""""""""""""""""""""""""""""""""""

-    Offers the following test patterns for each version of OpenFlow 1.3 / OpenFlow 1.4.
+    Offers the following test patterns for each version of OpenFlow 1.0, OpenFlow 1.3 and OpenFlow 1.4.

     1. registers flow entries corresponding to each setting in the match/actions and applies multiple patterns of packets that match (or do not match) flow entries.